rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default user;
 {{< /highlight >}}

-The bcrypt `hash()` method takes a string (here the user's password) and an integer called salt rounds.
-What are salt rounds?
-Basically each salt round makes it more costly to hash the password.
-In return, it makes it more costly for attackers to decrypt the hash value.
-A common value for salt rounds nowadays ranged from 10 to 12, because if you would increase the number of salt rounds, you may run into performance issue yourself (and not only the attacker).
+The bcrypt `hash()` method takes a string--the user's password--and an integer called salt rounds.
+Each salt round makes it more costly to hash the password, which makes it more costly for attackers to decrypt the hash value.
+A common value for salt rounds nowadays ranged from 10 to 12, as increasoning the number of salt rounds might cause performance issues both ways.

 In this implementation, the `generatePasswordHash()` function is added to the user's prototype chain.
-That's why it is possible to execute the function as method on each user instance and thus you have the user itself available within the method as `this`.
-You could have used another approach of doing it, for instance as function which takes the user instance with its password as argument (which would be my personal preference), but using JavaScript's prototypal inheritance is sometimes a good task to keep this knowledge in your tool chain as a developer.
-As for now, every time a user is created in the database, the password is hashed with bcrypt before it gets stored.
+That's why it is possible to execute the function as method on each user instance, so you have the user itself available within the method as `this`.
+You can also take the user instance with its password as an argument, which I prefer, though using JavaScript's prototypal inheritance a good tool for any wenb developer.
+For now, the password is hashed with bcrypt before it gets stored every time a user is created in the database,.

 {{% sub_chapter_header "Token based Authentication in GraphQL" "graphql-token-based-authentication" %}}

-Now what about the token based authentication?
-So far, there is only a placeholder in your application for creating the token which should be returned on a sign up (and sign in) mutation.

-Essentially the token is only important for a user who signs in to your application.
-A signed in user can be identified with this token and thus is able to read and write data from the database.
-Since a registration (sign up) will automatically lead to a login (sign in), the token is generated already in the registration phase and not only in the login phase.
-You will see later how the token is generated for a login as well.
+We still need to implement the token based authentication.
+So far, there is only a placeholder in your application for creating the token that is returned on a sign up and sign in mutation.
+A signed in user can be identified with this token, and is allowed to read and write data from the database.
+Since a registration will automatically lead to a login, the token is generated in both phases.

-Let's get into the implementation details for the token based authentication in GraphQL.
+Next are the implementation details for the token-based authentication in GraphQL.
 Regardless of GraphQL, you are going to use a {{% a_blank "JSON web token (JWT)" "https://jwt.io/" %}} to identify your user.
-This approach is not only used in GraphQL applications.
 The definition for a JWT from the official website says: *JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.* In other words, a JWT is a secure way to handle the communication between two parties (e.g. a client and a server application).
-If you haven't done anything security related before, don't worry too much about it.
-The following section will guide you through the process and in the end, the token is nothing else than a secured JavaScript object with user information.
+If you haven't worked on security related applications before, the following section will guide you through the process, and you'll see the token is just a secured JavaScript object with user information.

-In order to create JWT in this application, you are going to use the popular {{% a_blank "jsonwebtoken" "https://github.com/auth0/node-jsonwebtoken" %}} node package, so you can simply install it on the command line:
+To create JWT in this application, we'll use the popular {{% a_blank "jsonwebtoken" "https://github.com/auth0/node-jsonwebtoken" %}} node package.
+Install it on the command line:

 {{< highlight javascript >}}
 npm install jsonwebtoken --save
 {{< /highlight >}}

-Now, you can import it in your *src/resolvers/user.js* file and use it for creating the token:
+Now, import it in your *src/resolvers/user.js* file and use it to create the token:

 {{< highlight javascript "hl_lines=1 4 5" >}}
 import jwt from 'jsonwebtoken';